-Hybrid training explained: Run and lift for ultimate fitness
+Hybrid training explained: run and lift for ultimate fitness

 What is HYROX?

 Not familiar with HYROX?
 The premise is simple.
-In a race format you will run a kilometer, complete a functional workout challenge and run again.
-Eight kilometers, eight challenges.
+In a race format you will run a kilometre, complete a functional workout challenge and run again.
+Eight kilometres, eight challenges.

 The brainchild of Christian Toetzke, a veteran of cycling, marathon and triathlon events, alongside three-time Olympic medallist Moritz Fuerste and marketer guru Michael Trautmann, HYROX began in Germany in 2017.
 It's sky-rocketed since then, with 40 races in 2023 alone seeing 90,000 participants and 50,000 spectators get involved from London to Sydney and Taipei.